awsdocs/aws-doc-sdk-examples/javav2/example_code/ses/Readme.md

-# Amazon SES v2 API code examples for the SDK for Java 2.x
+# Amazon SES code examples for the SDK for Java 2.x

 ## Overview

-Shows how to use the AWS SDK for Java 2.x to work with Amazon Simple Email Service v2 API.
+Shows how to use the AWS SDK for Java 2.x to work with Amazon Simple Email Service (Amazon SES).

 <!--custom.overview.start-->
 <!--custom.overview.end-->

-_Amazon SES v2 API is a reliable, scalable, and cost-effective email service._
+_Amazon SES is a reliable, scalable, and cost-effective email service._

 ## ⚠ Important